 Prime Rib Roast and Yorkshire Puddings

-- 1/2 cup 1 stick butter, at room temperature
+- 1/2 cup butter 1 stick butter, at room temperature

 - 3 garlic cloves crushed

-- 1 tablespoon each dried thyme rosemary and parsley (or 2 tablespoons fresh herbs)
+- 1 tablespoon dried thyme 2 tablespoons fresh herbs, total (thyme, rosemary, parsley)

 - 1 tablespoon salt and pepper